TLC: Tables, Ladders & Chairs (2016)

-The 2016 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the eighth annual TLC: Tables, Ladders & Chairs and took place on December 4, 2016, at the American Airlines Center in Dallas, Texas, held exclusively for wrestlers from the promotion's SmackDown brand division.
+The 2016 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's main roster brand, SmackDown.
+It was the eighth annual TLC: Tables, Ladders & Chairs and took place on December 4, 2016, at the American Airlines Center in Dallas, Texas.
+The concept of the show was based around the primary matches of the card each utilizing tables, ladders, and chairs as legal weapons.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, AJ Styles defeated Dean Ambrose in a Tables, Ladders, and Chairs match to retain the WWE World Championship.
-SmackDown's other three championships were also defended: The Wyatt Family (Bray Wyatt and Randy Orton) defeated Heath Slater and Rhyno to win the SmackDown Tag Team Championship, Alexa Bliss defeated Becky Lynch to win the SmackDown Women's Championship in a tables match, and The Miz retained the Intercontinental Championship against Dolph Ziggler in a ladder match.
+In the main event, AJ Styles defeated Dean Ambrose in a Tables, Ladders, and Chairs match to retain the WWE World Championship; shortly after the event, the title's name was truncated to WWE Championship.
+SmackDown's other three championships were also defended: The Wyatt Family (Bray Wyatt and Randy Orton) defeated Heath Slater and Rhyno to win the SmackDown Tag Team Championship, Alexa Bliss defeated Becky Lynch in a tables match to win the SmackDown Women's Championship, and The Miz retained the Intercontinental Championship against Dolph Ziggler in a ladder match.

+This was the first TLC event held since the reintroduction of the brand extension in July.
+This was also the first to be brand-exclusive for either brand split period.
+The first two events in 2009 and 2010 had featured wrestlers from both Raw and SmackDown as brand-exclusive PPV events during the first brand split were discontinued in April 2007, and then the first brand split ended in August 2011.

 Production

 Background

-The event was held at the American Airlines Center in Dallas, Texas.
+The eighth annual TLC: Tables, Ladders & Chairs was held at the American Airlines Center in Dallas, Texas.

 TLC: Tables, Ladders & Chairs was an annual professional wrestling event produced every December by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.

-Announced on August 30, 2016, the 2016 event was the eighth TLC and was scheduled to be held on December 4, 2016, at the American Airlines Center in Dallas, Texas.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Announced on August 30, 2016, the eighth TLC event was scheduled to be held on December 4, 2016, at the American Airlines Center in Dallas, Texas.
 Tickets went on sale on October 1 via Ticketmaster.
-Following the reintroduction of the brand extension in July, in which the company divided its main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform, the 2016 TLC event was held exclusively for wrestlers from the SmackDown brand.
+Following the reintroduction of the brand extension in July, where WWE again split its main roster into two brands, Raw and SmackDown, where wrestlers were exclusively assigned to perform, brand-exclusive PPV events were also reinstated, which had been discontinued during the first brand split after WrestleMania 23 in April 2007.
+As a result, the 2016 TLC event was held exclusively for SmackDown, which made it the first brand-exclusive TLC event, as the first two events in 2009 and 2010 featured wrestlers from both brands before the original brand extension ended in August 2011.